Card of the Day - 2024-10-20

 W.D & H.O Wills [tobacco : UK - Bristol] "Garden Flowers New Varieties" 1st Series (January 1938) 12/40 - W675-179 : W62-41.1 : W/223

-Our colourful flower is one of many names, starting with Carophyllaceae, which is its Latin family name.
+Our flower has many names, starting with Carophyllaceae, which is its Latin family name.
 Whilst the name of Dianthus comes from a Greek botanist called Theophrastus, born about 371 B.C., and it means divine flower.
 More normally you will hear it called a Sweet William or Carnation, but its most common name is "Pinks", not for the colour, but for the fact that its frilled edge appears to have been created by using pinking shears, which are a cross between a saw and a pair of scissors and are today much used in crafting, though their original purpose was for either making a decorative hem on clothing, especially childrens, or for cutting certain types of cloth which fray easily when cut straight across with normal scissors.
 However I have also found reference to the thought that the scissors were named after the edge of the flowers.
 Further research then told me that the shears were invented in the 1860s and the plant named in the seventeenth century, definitely first.

 This set appears in our original W.D. & H.O.
 Wills reference book part IV as :